Website Design Proposal: 8 Items to Include [+Template]

 On a similar note, even if you’ve worked with this client in the past, it’s a good idea to create a kickoff meeting to scope the project with all key parties involved.

-Creating a website design proposal is an easy way to show clients that you’re ready to show up and do the work.
-Having a template that you can use, as well as your routine best practices, will help you create a new website design proposal for every client whose business you earn.
+Creating a website design proposal is a great way to show prospects that you’re ready to show up and do the work.
+Having a template that you can use, as well as your routine best practices, will help you create a website design proposal that’ll help prospects convert to clients.

-You’ll then be able to move forward with your web design project, armed with the confidence that everyone is on the same page.
+You’ll then be able to move forward with your web design project, equipped with the confidence that everyone is on the same page.

 Topics: Website Design